-Michael Mullins is a lawyer by profession and has been on the Board since 2002.
+Michael Mullins a former lawyer by profession has been on the Board since 2002.
 Michael has been a member of Rotary for 27 years and enjoys the fact that Lynden is run to benefit the residents rather than purely for profit.

 Robert Morgan joined the Board in 2011 when his father came to live at Lynden.
 Bob is a Company Director and is involved with businesses in Aviation Support, Hospitality and Property Development and is able to draw on this experience as a member of the Building Committee.
 Bob is involved with a number of other organisations and is keen to see Lynden maintain its good features while moving the physical facilities to the next level.